kcadieux/comparch/readme.md

 3) MIKA Test Suite

-In order to efficiently test our processor, a series of more than 30 tests have been developed.
+In order to efficiently test our processor, a series of more than 30 tests has been developed.
 Usually, we would have to assemble them all, one by one and run them, again one by one in ModelSim.
 However, we built a complete test suite where a user can add a test inside the suite, assemble it, run it and see the result in as little as one click of a button.